g-ribani/path-integrals-and-monte-carlo/README.md

 # Path Integral Monte Carlo

-Path integrals and elementary lattice QCD using MonteCarlo techniques.
+Path integrals and elementary lattice QCD using Monte Carlo techniques.
 To be continued...